pedrocarmona/advertise-banners/README.md

 # advertise-banners
 A web-application to serve banners for an advertising agency.

+The campaign banners are displayed following these formula:

+X = number of banners with revenue within that campaign

+1. X > 5
+  show at most ten of the banners with more revenue within that campaign
+2. X > 0
+  mix the banners with more revenue within that campaign, and complete with most clicked
+3. X == 0
+  mix with most clicked banners with random banners

 ## Install Instruction
   * clone repository
   * Please note that the image files and csv files dont exist on the repo (just some test smaller csv's).